paigeweber13/multi-part-print-cost/README.md

 No modifications to the slic3r source code were made before redistributing.

 # Getting Started
-The easiest way to run multi-part-print-cost is to download a [release](https://github.com/rileyweber13/muli-part-print-cost/releases), extract it if needed, and run.
+The easiest way to run multi-part-print-cost is to download a [release](https://github.com/rileyweber13/muli-part-print-cost/releases), extract it, and run.
 Other options are listed below
 ## Run from source
  1. ensure that python 3 is installed
  1. install dependencies: `pip install --user PySimpleGUI`